How to Increase Handwriting Speed Through Occupational Therapy

 How to Work on Writing Skills at Home

-Enhancing handwriting skills at home can be both effective and engaging by incorporating specific activities tailored to individual needs.
+Enhancing handwriting skills at home can be effective and engaging by incorporating specific activities tailored to individual needs.

 Home-Based Handwriting Activities